meghnatolani/CodingAssignments/README.md

 StringFunction.java -> This class contains method which checks if any of the strings have a valid input or not.
  If input is not valid empty string is returned.

-VirtualTriange.java -> A Java Program to create a 2 dimensional virtual triangle and check if a point falls inside it.
+VirtualTriangle.java -> A Java Program to create a 2 dimensional virtual triangle and check if a point falls inside it.